 - If you have an allergy to epoetin alfa or any other part of this drug.

 - If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
 Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

 - If you have a kind of anemia called Pure Red Cell Aplasia (PRCA).

 - If you are pregnant or may be pregnant.
 Do not use this drug if you are pregnant.

-- If your child is a premature baby or is a newborn.
-Do not give this drug to a premature baby or a newborn.
+- If the patient is a premature baby or a newborn.
+Do not give this form of this drug to a premature baby or a newborn.

 - Tell all of your health care providers that you take this drug.
 This includes your doctors, nurses, pharmacists, and dentists.

 - This drug is made from human plasma (part of the blood) and may have viruses that may cause disease.
 This drug is screened, tested, and treated to lower the chance that it carries an infection.
 Talk with the doctor.

 - High blood pressure has happened with this drug.
 Have your blood pressure checked as you have been told by your doctor.